wesleyduff/Blog-and-Tutorials/src/TDD/README.md

 Software bugs can hurt the business.
 The goal of any developer, Senior or higher, should be to write world class software.
 If this is not a goal of yours, then you are in the wrong business.
-Your junior teammates and you manager are looking to you for the best code you can possibly create.
-Not everyone is the same, but we should all have the mindset to be responsible for the code we put out into the world.
+A developer should be responsible for the code they put out into the world.

 > *High Quality Code* - Where the developer takes responsibility for the quality of their code.